Squiblydoo/ModBringer/README.md

 ModBringer is currently only compatible with Windows, but it is planned to be compatible with other operating systems.

-ModBringer hopes to change over time in order to allow for new modifications to be added to the game.
-Very soon, ModBringer will back up more datafiles that can be changed through modding and will back up the player save.

-Please follow to keep up with the many updates coming soon.

 # Usage
 1. Download the latest release (e.g Windowsx86-ModBringer-Release.zip) https://github.com/Squiblydoo/ModBringer/releases/
 2. Unzip the files.